Chinu Sandhu

+Chinu Sandhu (born 6 June 1987) is a British freestyle wrestler.
+He also goes by the name Chinu Chinu and Chinu XXX.

+Biography

-Chinu XXX (born 6 June 1987) is a British freestyle wrestler.
-Usually known as Chinu Singh, he competed for England in the men's freestyle 125 kg event at the 2014 Commonwealth Games where he won a bronze medal.
+Chinu competed for England in the men's freestyle 125 kg event at the 2014 Commonwealth Games, where he won a bronze medal.

-Commonwealth Games

 Chinu beat Claude Mbianga from Cameroon in the wrestling 125 kg men's freestyle "round of sixteen" (actually only four, since there were ten competitors in total, six getting byes) to progress to the quarter-finals where he beat Zaman Anwar from Pakistan.
 In the semifinals he lost to eventual gold medal winner Canadian Korey Jarvis.
 He beat Hollis Mkanga from Kenya in the repechage to win one of the two bronze medals for the event.

+He won four titles at the British Wrestling Championships.

+In 2017 Sandhu received a four-year ban for a doping violation.